gitlabhq/gitlabhq/doc/development/module_with_instance_variables.md

 ### Solutions

-We should split the giant object into multiple objects, and they communicate each other with the API, i.e. public methods.
+We should split the giant object into multiple objects, and they communicate with each other with the API, i.e. public methods.
 In short, composition over inheritance.
 This way, each smaller objects would have their own respective limited states, i.e. instance variables.
 If one instance variable goes wrong, we would be very clear that it's from that single small object, because